nsted/ESP-Now-Serial-Bridge/README.md

 By default, ESP NOW works with 1 Mbps data rate.
 The option to increase radio transmission data rate to 2 Mbps is experimental.
-It is compiling correctly and modules work with these modifications but it could not yet be proved that the data rate and bandwidth is really doubled.
+It is compiling correctly and modules run with these modifications but it could not yet be proved that the data rate and bandwidth is really doubled.
 I encourage others make further performance tests for changes in throughput and range with 2 Mbps and also with lower data rates (like 250 kbps)